HEERA ALAYA

 How does discrimination take place in America?

 Within American culture, we have to go back to the exclusionary acts of the late 1800s to understand the systemic racism and perceptions that exist here.
 And when I say the Exclusion Acts, it is the legal exclusion of immigrants and Asians to America that goes way back.
 And then, there were exclusionary laws which did not allow Asian Americans to own land in specific locations.
-Some of those laws existed until the 2000s, which many people don’t realise.
+Some of those laws remained in place until the 2000s, which many people don’t realise.

-These laws were still on the books but not necessarily enforced.
+These laws were still on the books, but not necessarily enforced.
 In Mexico, the exclusionary law for Asians and Asian Americans owning land was one of the latest, in the 2000s, to be amended.
 I also think that we have this whole series of socio-politically created caricatures, which come about due to the idea of the yellow peril [The Yellow Peril is a racist colour metaphor that depicts the peoples of East and Southeast Asia as an existential danger to the Western world.].

 I think it is so important now, especially with the resurgence of anti-Asian violence in this country and abroad, that we speak up, that we are heard and that we exemplify in every situation.
 We are a diverse community, we have diverse voices, we have needs within this country [America]that aren’t always being met, and things can get better and should get better.

-We can all effect change no matter our medium—writing, dance, painting, or politics.
+We can all effect change, no matter our medium—writing, dance, painting, or politics.
 For me, having a dance company was a way to explore an evolving aesthetic.
 Within that aesthetic is a reflection of my interest in equity and equality issues.

 Why do you emphasise listening?